zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 represents a referenced object because the new WeatherData object is accessible using the `columbus` variable.
 However, once `columbus` goes out of scope or we assign a new value to it, the object might not be accessible from anywhere else and is an unreferenced object.
-Similarly, `new WeatherData()` is an unreferenced object: the new object is not stored and not accessible.
+Similarly, `new WeatherData();` by itself is an unreferenced object: the new object is not stored and not accessible.
 While we don't have to worry about explicitly freeing memory, we should be aware of references that exist to objects - especially if it appears that our program is utilizing more memory than we expect.

 ## Exercise

+Update the user interface to include an additional *EditText* object so there are two - one for a person's name and one for a phone number.

-Create a class that represents contact information for a person.
-The class should store the person's name and their email address.
+Create a class that stores a name and phone number in instance fields and has a public method that returns a string containing the name and phone number.

-Create a second class that represents an address book (a collection of contact information for many people) that includes methods for adding new contact information and for searching the existing collection for a contacts email address when the name is specified.

-The program should create instances of the classes and demonstrate the functionality.
+Update the code in *MainActivity* to use the data in the *EditText* objects to create an instance of the new class and to display the generated string when the button in the user interface is tapped.